 The pick of the litter is the TRD Pro model.
 To turn the 4Runner into a mountain-taming beast, Toyota added a lifted suspension with an extra inch of travel, Blistein shocks, and stronger springs.
 It’s more expensive than a standard 4Runner, but being able to explore the desert in a lifted SUV without canceling the factory warranty is priceless.

 The Toyota Land Cruiser has commanded the respect of off-road aficionados for decades.
-It’s bigger, more posh, and more expensive than it’s ever been, but it comes loaded with some of the most high-tech features you’ll encounter on the trail.
+It’s the car you’ll inevitably find if you travel to rural Australia or a remote part of Africa.
+It’s become bigger, more posh, and more expensive than it’s ever been, but it comes loaded with some of the most high-tech features you’ll encounter on the trail.
 Notably, Toyota has designed a system that can brake individual wheels on-demand in order to reduce the truck’s turning radius.

-The Land Cruiser is unlike the average off-roader because it offers wall-to-wall leather upholstery, soft-touch surfaces on the dash, and real wood trim.
-It’s not always the most practical vehicle due to its gargantuan size, but it allows Toyota’s boldest SUV to carry up to 81 cubic feet of gear with the second and third rows folded flat, or seven adults.
+The Land Cruiser is unlike the average off-roader because it offers wall-to-wall leather upholstery, soft-touch surfaces on the dash, and genuine wood trim.
+It’s not always the most practical vehicle due to its gargantuan size, but this bold SUV can carry 81 cubic feet of gear with the second and third rows folded flat, or seven adults.